pitmahoon/css-exercises/flex/07-flex-layout-2/README.md

-# The Holy Grail of Layout
+# The Holy Grail of Layout <--- DONE

 In this last flexbox exercise you're going to recreate an incredibly common website layout.
 It is so common that it is often called the [Holy Grail](https://www.google.com/search?q=holy+grail+layout&tbm=isch&sclient=img) layout... and with flexbox it is actually pretty easy to pull off.